rodmonic/DragonWoodAI/README.md

 | :--: |
 | Speciation by Generation |

-Finally to check the networks performance against my rule based approach I run 10,000 games with Alice using the best network from the NEAT algorithm and the other players using the rule based approach with the best formula I derived based on our scenario analysis above.
+Finally to check the networks performance against my rule based approach I run 100,000 games with Alice using the best network from the NEAT algorithm and the other players using the rule based approach with the best formula I derived based on our scenario analysis above.

 |![Final Results](<./docs/Final Winners.png> "Final Results") |
 | :--: |
 | Final Results |

-While the results aren't massive we can see that Alice has managed to not only learn the right moves to make she has a slight advantage over the rule based algorithm.
+While the results aren't massive, they do show a 6% increase in chance of winning over the determinsitic algorithm.
+We can see that Alice has managed to not only learn the right moves to make she has a slight advantage over the rule based algorithm.

 To try and understand why this might be and some of the decision making process behind the algorithm I decided to investigate the weights and structure of the network.
 The Neat-python library has a simple tool that visualises the winning network.
 The first output of the tool provides us with the below network.